 Adding a solar system is one of the easiest things you can do to increase your home’s value, and it is definitely less messy than an add-on or extensive renovations.
-All in all, most homeowners can increase the value of their home by 3-7% by investing in a solar system.
+All in all, most homeowners can increase the value of their home by 3-7%!
 Whether or not you live in your home for the rest of time, adding solar will still benefit you.
 So, if your hold-up is the permanence of your living situation, you can cross this one off the list.

 4. Reduce Your Carbon Footprint